 - 1. Select the valve by touching the screen.
 The valves that can be operated from the screen will be highlighted with a yellow box. - 2.
-The valve confirmation window will appear, asking you to confirm that you want to open the valve by pressure the "Open Valve" key. - Valve Control V3 Open Valve Cancel - 3.
-Pressing "CANCEL" will close the window, leaving the valve closed.
+The valve confirmation window will appear, asking you to confirm that you want to open the valve by pressing the Open Valve key.